 Allergies can arise at any age.
 From newborns and toddlers to teenagers and adults, an onset of allergies can appear at any time.
 Whether it is seasonal allergies, food allergies, pollen, mold or pet dander, allergies can be triggered no matter how old you are.
 Some allergies come with age, others are simply born with it, and others can develop when your immune system identifies a foreign substance as harmful.
 This foreign substance is known as an allergen and your body is acting as a natural defense system.
 Allergies are a complex issue that comes in different shapes and sizes.
 Allergies can have different effects and levels of severity for every individual.

 We understand that living with allergies and asthma can affect your everyday quality of life.
 Don’t suffer any longer!
-Our allergist in Atlanta, GA are here to help get you’re the relief you need.
+If you are looking for an “allergist near me Atlanta, GA”, our allergists in Atlanta, GA are here to help get you the relief you need.
 The Allergy & Asthma Center of Atlanta is located at 2987 Clairmont Road, Suite 130 Atlanta, GA, 30329.
 Call us at (404) 476-8935 or book an appointment online today.

 Common Allergies Include:

 One of the most common allergies in children and adults.
 Symptoms include itchy or watery eyes, runny nose, congestion, headaches, sneezing, and flu-like symptoms.
 If you are experiencing these symptoms as persistent or chronic, allergens can also include dust, mold, feathers, or pet dander.